ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 * `trustStore.jks` - Truststore for SSO related HTTPS communications

 You must repeat this for each instance configured with SSO.

+## Support services

+The Axway Global Support team provides worldwide 24 x 7 support for customers with active support agreements.

+Email <mailto:support@axway.com> or visit Axway Support at <https://support.axway.com>.

+See [Get help with API Gateway](/docs/apim_administration/apigtw_admin/trblshoot_get_help/) for the information that you should be prepared to provide when you contact Axway Support.

 ## Where to go next